rsdbhamre/Lalaland/Readme.md

 ### Starting the Game

 LLL uses [Alternate Start](https://www.nexusmods.com/skyrimspecialedition/mods/272) and [Requiem-Starting Choices](https://www.nexusmods.com/skyrimspecialedition/mods/62901).
 Press 'New Game' and complete your character creation in the LAL starting cell and wait 10 seconds to let scripts initialize.
 LL has automated MCM settings, [MCM recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) will let you know once the default settings are applied.
 Then you can choose your start and spawn in the selected path, Requiem-Starting Choices will trigger where you can select your starting items.

+## Gameplay

+3tweaks (along with btweaks and ftweaks addons) is the core gameplay mod.
+Read up - [3Tweaks](https://sites.google.com/site/3tweaksrequiem/home), [Ftweaks](https://cdn.discordapp.com/attachments/691013188652761108/1043278546031882290/FTweaks1.23.pdf).
+Also make sure you check out the mods in the 'Requiem' seperator in MO2.

 ## Updating the modlist